dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveHL7Application.rst

     (hl7NoPatientCreateMessageType)"
     "
+    .. _hl7NoPatientUpdateMessageType:

+    :ref:`HL7 No Patient Update Message Type(s) <hl7NoPatientUpdateMessageType>`",string,"Patient record will be not be updated by HL7 messages of specified Message Type(s) (MessageType^TriggerEvent).
+Overwrites value specified on Device level.

+    (hl7NoPatientUpdateMessageType)"
+    "
     .. _hl7PatientArrivalMessageType:

     :ref:`HL7 Patient Arrival Message Type <hl7PatientArrivalMessageType>`",string,"Message Type of HL7 messages which triggers the change the status of Scheduled Procedure Steps associated with the Patient from SCHEDULED to ARRIVED.
 Overwrite value specified on Device level.